-According to the new FAA rule, as of April 1st, 2016 all new pilots will have to apply for their student pilot certificates through IACRA or on a paper 8710-1 (not encouraged).
+Since the new FAA rule, as of April 1st, 2016 all new pilots now have to apply for their student pilot certificates through IACRA or on a paper 8710-1 (not encouraged).
 It helps to repeat after me “IACRA is my friend” because a positive attitude helps immensely when navigating this website for the first time.
 All DPEs (and many FAA Inspectors) initially struggled with this process but it works amazingly well once you understand the logic.
 You have probably worked this site recommending pilot applicants, this is a similar process.
-There is actual necessity for the complexity when you consider how many diverse certificates and ratings it needs to produce.
-Full disclosure; this is how this site operated when we did this as a DPE, I am assured the site uses the same process with “recommending instructor” as validator.
-I just spent considerable time with the help desk and they checked this description for accuracy.
-When I head home from SnF I have two students to enter so we shall see!
+There is an actual necessity for the complexity when you consider how many diverse certificates and ratings it needs to produce.
+The site requires everyone to log in as a “recommending instructor” to be a validator.
 The pdf manual for IACRA is here.
 The help desk number is now (844)322-6948.

 First, remember you (CFI, DPE, ACR) are the validator of this applicant’s identity and ability to read, speak, write and understand English.
-The FAA guidance is from the 61.65F “In accordance with §61.193(b), before processing an application for a student pilot certificate, the authorized individual must ensure the applicant meets the eligibility requirements of § 61.83 as well as verify the applicant’s identity.
-The authorized individual should use AC 60-28 and the ICAO Web site to prepare for the assessment.”
-(And yes, you do need to meet face-to-face not a virtual arrangement (sharing login/password) is not acceptable!
+The FAA guidance is from the 61.65H “In accordance with §61.193(b), before processing an application for a student pilot certificate, the authorized individual must ensure the applicant meets the eligibility requirements of § 61.83 as well as verify the applicant’s identity.
+The authorized individual should use AC 60-28 and the ICAO Web site to prepare for the assessment. (speaks English)” And yes, you of course need to meet face-to-face; a virtual arrangement (sharing login/password) is not acceptable!

 Every “validator” or agent will login for this process with the role of “recommending instructor” (as DPE I have done many glider and sport pilots with that role but that is gone).
-Make sure to advise your applicant before the meeting they will need a valid proof of identity: an unexpired government ID with a photo and printed expiration date is required.
-For young people without a license or passport that can be a sheriff’s ID so get that process started early.
+Make sure to advise your applicant before the meeting they will need a valid proof of identity: an unexpired government ID with a photo including a printed expiration date.
+For young people without a license or passport “legal gov’t ID” can also be a “Sheriff’s ID” so get that process started early.
 Make sure you have a fairly new web browser (without a pop-up blocker activated) and you have a pdf reader installed on your computer.
 You have to certify that your applicant can adequately speak, read, write, understand the English language also per AC 20-28.

-This whole process begins with your applicant.
+This IACRA process begins with your applicant.
 They need to access the IARA website and establish a login and password and obtain their FTN (Federal Tracking Number).
-The new 61.65F is a little misleading here.
+The new 61.65H is a little misleading here.

 Your student will now log out and then back into IACRA with this unique FTN and apply for their student pilot certificate.
 This is simple with 6 fields to complete.